 - A debtor should acknowledge receipt of the Letter before Action within 14 days of receipt if it requires further time to prepare a substantive response; and

 - The debtor should reply with a Letter of Response which responds to all allegations and puts forward the debtors own version of events if an allegation is not accepted.
 The debtor should also disclose key documents in support of its position.

 Litigation can be a costly process, so it is important to make sure that you fully comply with, and explore, your pre-action obligations.
 By taking legal advice early on in the process, it can help to avoid costly court action and resolve disputes efficiently.

-For more information and advice on pre-action obligations, please contact Natalie Donaldson in our Dispute Resolution team on 0161 475 1224.
+For more information and advice on pre-action obligations, please contact our Dispute Resolution team on 0161 475 7676.